chase-lab/homogenisation-richness/README.md

 [![DOI](https://zenodo.org/badge/406429515.svg)](https://zenodo.org/badge/latestdoi/406429515)

 # homogenisation-richness
-Research project aggregating biodiversity data from checklists.
-Child project from chase-lab/homogenisation and brother project of chase-lab/metacommunity-surveys and chase-lab/checklist_change. `Richness` project aggregates data from studies that provided only average richness values at the alpha scale and a richness value at the gamma scale.
+Research project aggregating biodiversity data from checklists. `Richness` project aggregates data from studies that provided only average richness values at the alpha scale and a richness value at the gamma scale.

 ## Description
 This research compendium regroups scripts used to download, re-structure and aggregate data sets to constitute a large meta-analysis of communities sampled at least twice, 10 years apart or more.
-It is a child project from chase-lab/homogenisation and a brother project to chase-lab/metacommunity-surveys and chase-lab/checklist_change.
+It is related to projects chase-lab/metacommunity-surveys and chase-lab/checklist_change.

 ## Data
 Raw and aggregated data tables are provided.
-Aggregated data are in data/communities.csv and data/metadata.csv and column definitions are given in definitions_communities.txt and definitions_metadata.txt.
+Aggregated data are in ./data/communities.csv and ./data/metadata.csv and column definitions are given in ./data/definitions_communities.txt and ./data/definitions_metadata.txt.

 ## Reproducibility and R environment